 Have you ever wondered why we sleep in pajamas?
 There are plenty of little known fun facts about our beloved PJs.
 To better understand, let's take a look at the wheres, whys, whos, and hows of pajamas.

 A longtime favorite in pajama fashion, the footed pajama is now a style generally set aside for young children to wear or as a novelty pajama for teens.
 I think we can all safely agree that there is just about nothing cuter than a toddler wobbling around in his footies while big sis slides across the kitchen floor in hers.
-However, did you know that originally those oh-so-cute full body covering kid's footed pajamas were invented to help prevent bugs from gnawing at your skin while you tried to get a little shut eye during a time period that was absolutely rampant with bedbug infestations?
+However, did you know that originally that oh-so-cute full-body covering kid's footed pajamas were invented to help prevent bugs from gnawing at your skin while you tried to get a little shut-eye during a time period that was absolutely rampant with bedbug infestations?